Gabibag/NurembergDecisions/README.md

 ### Installation

-1. Head over to the [releases tab](https://github.com/Gabibag/NurembergDecisions/releases/tag/new) and download the file that says .jar
+1. Head over to the [releases tab](https://github.com/Gabibag/NurembergDecisions/releases) and download the file that says .jar.
 2. Move it into a folder.
 Name the folder whatever you want, it doesn't matter.
 This is to keep the verdics.txt file and the .jar file together.
 This step isn't exacly *necessary*, but very usefull for later.
 3. Once download, double click to run it.